jordy33/sim7600/README.md

 Using Nautilus replace all the contents from the boot directory (that you copy from the repository) into the SD card on the boot partition
 ```

-Enabling the Serial interfase to access the raspberry pi via serial port.
+Enabling the Serial interface to access the raspberry pi via serial port.
 ```
 sudo nano /media/$USER/boot/config.txt
 ```